Kunlong1994/lab3/Alt-Lab-2.-DIY-Arduino.md

 This is an experimental lab where you will make your own Arduino.
 It has never been tried before!
 Please help to build out the activity.

 ## Pre-Lab
-Email Ilan Mandel (im334@cornell.edu) a game plan including:
+Before coming to class email Ilan Mandel (im334@cornell.edu) a general game plan including:
 - The board you are hoping to modify
 - The additions you are hoping to add
 - The software (listed below) you intend on using